ponceedi000/201-reading-notes/class-02.md

 ***
 ### Chapter 2: “Basic JavaScript Instructions” (pp.53-84) -From the Duckett JS book
+-In this chapter I was introduced to the bread and butter of Javascript.
+Today I learned that a statement is used as an individual instruction that is finsished with a semi-colon.
+This tells JavaScript that a step is over and it should move onto the next step.
+It can also be organized into code blocks utilizing curly braces.
+-Just like HTML, you can add comments to your code that can be used to your advantage.
+When away from your code for a while, it's often easy to forget why you wrote or if a peer views it for the first time, this could also help him/her interpret it.
+These comments never get ran by Javascript.
+-Variables are essential as they are used to store information that can be used later on in your logic as many times as needed.
+Old syntax for declaring a variable used to be `var`, it's better practice to used `let` and `const` which both serve different purposes.
+-There are 6 data types in JS.
+The most common I've seen used thus far would undefined, Boolean, Number, and String.
+  1.undefined
+  2.Boolean
+  3.Number
+  4.String
+  5.Bigint
+  6.Symbol
+The most common I've seen used thus far would undefined, Boolean, Number, and String.

 ### Chapter 4: “Decisions and Loops” (pp.145-162) -From the Duckett JS book